rydmike/flex_color_scheme/README.md

 flutter run --release
 ```

-The result is a sample app that uses a custom defined color scheme.
+The result is a demo app that uses a custom defined color scheme.
 It has a theme mode switch, includes theme colors presentation
 and Material widget samples.
 With these you can see the active color scheme's
 colors and the created theme's impact on common Material UI widgets.

-The default sample app looks like this:
+The default sample app, the "Hot Reload Playground", looks like this:

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/00_playground_default.png?raw=true" alt="playground_default"/>

 It comes fully loaded with template settings and thorough
 comments that explain what to change to produce different results.
 You
 could for example change the `_useScheme` to `true`, as shown below and hot
-reload to use and the new `FlexScheme.blueWhale` theme.
+reload it, to use and the new `FlexScheme.blueWhale` theme.

 ```dart
 // To use a pre-defined color scheme, don't assign any FlexSchemeColor to